PointOfKnowReturnWiki/PointOfKnowReturnWiki.github.io/README.md

 ## How to access information

-The results of which can be found on my website "www.knowreturn.tips".
+The results of which can be found on my website knowreturn.tips